Manufacturing Analytics Vendor Selection Checklist for 2026

 See iFactory Scored Against Every Criterion on This Checklist

-iFactory is built for manufacturing operations teams who need analytics running in production — not proof-of-concept dashboards.
-We provide written RFP responses, live connector demonstrations on your equipment types, reference customers in your industry, and contractual go-live commitments.
+iFactory is built for manufacturing operations teams who need analytics running in production.
+We provide written RFP responses, live connector demonstrations, and contractual go-live commitments.

 Manufacturing analytics RFP template: iFactory provides written responses to all evaluation criteria